Neil Zurcher: Author

-In 1995 Gray & Company, Publishers published the book One Tank Trips based on the reoccurring news segment.
+In 1995, Gray & Company Publishers published the book One Tank Trips based on the recurring news segment.
 The book featured travel destinations in and around Ohio as well as stories from Zurcher's years on the road.
 Zurcher later authored several other books on Ohio travel and history such as Ohio Road Trips, Ohio Oddities, and Strange Tales from Ohio.
 In 2010 Gray & Company published his memoir Tales from the Road.

-Awards, honors, accomplishments
+Awards, honors and accomplishments

 Zurcher received the Distinguished Service award from the Society of Professional Journalism and the Silver Circle award from the National Academy of Television Arts and Sciences.
 He also received an Emmy, the Award for Excellence in Broadcasting from the Cleveland Association of Broadcasters, and has been inducted into the Cleveland Press Club Hall of Fame.
 He was also inducted into the Ohio Broadcasters Hall of Fame and received their "Living Legacy" award in 2007.

+Death

+Zurcher died on January 8, 2025, at the age of 89.